Digital photographs are made up of pixels — "tiny dots". Photoshop is about editing pixel images hence editing photographs.

 ▷ Select just the Hair and then click on Create.
 Note the many sliders that become available for just the hair.

 ▷ But Photoshop has selected also some of the girl’s hair below the mother: So click on Subtract then click on Brush and brush out the girl’s hair — so that just the mother’s hair is selected.
+(You can experiment with the Brush settings, I used Size 3, Feather 0, Flow 100, Density 100.)

 ▷ Open the Curve tab if not already open; select the red adjustment; drag the curve slightly upwards and the hair turns red.
 Further adjust the red-ness by slightly moving the Hue and the Saturation sliders above, until you are satisfied with the result.